hapijs/hapi/docs/Reference.md

         - `listing` - optional boolean, determines if directory listing is generated when a directory is requested without an index document.
           Defaults to `false`.
         - `showHidden` - optional boolean, determines if hidden files will be shown and served.
 Defaults to `false`.
+        - `redirectToSlash` - optional boolean, determines if requests for a directory without a trailing slash are redirected to the same path with the missing slash.
+Useful for ensuring relative links inside the response are resolved correctly.
 <p></p>
     - `proxy` - generates a reverse proxy handler with the following options:
         - `host` - the upstream service host to proxy requests to.
 The same path on the client request will be used as the path on the host.